nwinkler/sleepwatcher-lync-status/README.md

 * _N/A_

+## Known Issues

+* The menu integration can fail on installations of OS X that don't use English language.
+There are some hardcoded values in the code referencing the menu entries.

 ## Contributing

 This project uses [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/), any changes or pull requests need to be made against the _develop_ branch.